 Process, Don’t Replay

-Surviving difficult times whether personal or events such as a recession require a healthy outlook as well as good strategy.
+Surviving difficult times whether personal or events such as a recession requires a healthy outlook as well as a good strategy.
 Remember bad times don’t last forever.

 Edited by Alyssa Gregory.